Partition of India: Punjab Boundary Commission

 In early 1947, in the months leading up to the deliberations of the Punjab Boundary Commission, the main disputed areas appeared to be in the Bari and Bist doabs.
 Some areas in the Rechna doab were claimed by the Congress and Sikhs.
 In the Bari doab, the districts of Gurdaspur, Amritsar, Lahore, and Montgomery were all disputed.
 All districts (other than Amritsar, which was 46.5% Muslim) had Muslim majorities; albeit, in Gurdaspur, the Muslim majority, at 51.1%, was slender.
 At a smaller area-scale, only three tehsils (sub-units of a district) in the Bari doab had non-Muslim majorities: Pathankot, in the extreme north of Gurdaspur, which was not in dispute; and Amritsar and Tarn Taran in Amritsar district.
 Nonetheless, there were four Muslim-majority tehsils east of Beas-Sutlej, in two of which Muslims outnumbered Hindus and Sikhs together.

 Before the Boundary Commission began formal hearings, governments were set up for the East and the West Punjab regions.
 Their territories were provisionally divided by "notional division" based on simple district majorities.
 In both the Punjab and Bengal, the Boundary Commission consisted of two Muslim and two non-Muslim judges with Sir Cyril Radcliffe as a common chairman.
 The mission of the Punjab commission was worded generally as: "To demarcate the boundaries of the two parts of Punjab, based on ascertaining the contiguous majority areas of Muslims and non-Muslims.
 In doing so, it will take into account other factors."
 Each side (the Muslims and the Congress/Sikhs) presented its claim through counsel with no liberty to bargain.
 The judges, too, had no mandate to compromise, and on all major issues they "divided two and two, leaving Sir Cyril Radcliffe the invidious task of making the actual decisions."

 Independence, migration, and displacement

-Train to Pakistan being given an honor-guard send-off.
+Train to Pakistan being given an honour-guard send-off.
 New Delhi railway station, 1947.

 Rural Sikhs in a long oxcart train headed towards India, 1947.

 Two Muslim men (in a rural refugee train headed towards Pakistan) carrying an old woman in a makeshift doli or palanquin, 1947.

 A refugee train on its way to Punjab, Pakistan.